-An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders have faced — how to scale-up fundraising for a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.
+An inquiry through one of my websites brought about a consultation covering a dilemma many nonprofit leaders face — how to scale-up fundraising for a nonprofit organization with no money, no staff, no work-force of volunteers, and no board members willing to roll up their sleeves and work.

 A brief discussion with the executive director brought to mind an exercise I use in my “introduction to fundraising” workshop.
 I have students list as many ways they can think of by which a nonprofit can raise funds.
 I then add any ways they miss.
-We usually end up with between 20 and 30 distinct ways to raise money, pending how students lump or split fundraising actions.
+We usually end up with between 20 and 30 distinct ways to raise money, pending how students lump or split fundraising options.
 I then ask students,”with so many ways to raise money, why are nonprofits always claiming to be so poor?”